riopapa/blackPhoto/README.md

 - Making sumNails will be processed at the background with showing progress at the bottom

-## What I have learned with this app
+## What I have learned while developing this app

 - RecyclerView
 - Masking imageView